Golden Visa Requirements

 Minimum paid-up capital for extended duration visa

 The Golden Visa under the corporate pathway is issued to directors, commissioners, and designated personnel of the investing company.
-Each visa holder must be formally appointed in the company’s articles of association and registered with the Ministry of Law and Human Rights (Kemenkumham).
+Each visa holder must be formally appointed in the company’s articles of association and registered with the Ministry of Law and Human Rights.

 Documentation